Investing in Artificial Intelligence Stocks and Companies

 Big Data vs. Data Warehouses

 Big Data vs. Data Warehouses.
 What’s the Difference?
 That was the title of an article we wrote which talked about how big data lets us find “the unknown unknowns,” things we didn’t even think of to start measuring.
 We also need to expand our definition of data to include things like CCTV camera video feeds, audio clips, imagery, sensor outputs, temperature, and just about anything you can think of that can be measured.
 Smartphones are now producing geospatial data so we can learn more about how people behave.
-Companies like Cloudera (CLDR) are building multi-billion-dollar businesses around managing all this big data alongside many other data-focused companies.
+Companies like Cloudera (CLDR) are building multi-billion-dollar businesses around managing all this big data alongside many other data-focused companies, like Snowflake, which Warren Buffett invested in.

 Crowdsourcing platforms like Appen cleanse the data, then new techniques like topological big data analysis are used to find patterns in the data.
 Even with all the data we have, we still need more.
 Several startups are now creating synthetic data that’s used for applications like autonomous driving.
 Singaporean startup Near has assembled the largest database of human behavior, which is a good segue into our next topic.